 Thomas Shack is the Comptroller for the Commonwealth of Massachusetts.
 He joined the Comptroller’s Office in 2012 as a Deputy General Counsel and later became the Director of Resource Management and Chief Financial Officer, where he managed the Commonwealth’s multi-billion-dollar operating budget.
 Immediately prior to his appointment as Comptroller, Mr. Shack served as Deputy Comptroller and Chief Financial and Operating Officer.
 Before joining the Comptroller’s Office, Mr. Shack spent eight years as Chief of Operations, Chief Financial Officer and a Senior Assistant District Attorney for the Cape and Islands District Attorney’s Office and also served in private practice.
 Comptroller Shack obtained his MBA from The American University and a JD from New England Law Boston.

 Daniel Bennett was sworn as Secretary of the Executive Office of Public Safety and Security on February 6, 2015.
-In this position, Secretary Bennett oversees thirteen public safety agencies responsible for law enforcement, criminal justice, forensic sciences and homeland security.
+In this position, Secretary Bennett oversees twelve public safety agencies responsible for law enforcement, criminal justice, forensic sciences and homeland security.
 Prior to his appointment, he served as Senior First Assistant of the Worcester County District Attorney’s Office for four years.
 There he oversaw all aspects of the office’s administration, including personnel, finance, victim witness services and assistant district attorneys.
 Secretary Bennett also served for four years as Senior Trial Counsel in the Middlesex County District Attorney’s Office and as a prosecutor in the Gang Unit at the Suffolk District Attorney’s Office.
-Also in his career, Secretary Bennett was a criminal defense attorney for eleven years and worked as a clerk for four years.
+In addition, Secretary Bennett was a criminal defense attorney for eleven years.
 Bennett earned his undergraduate degree from Harvard College and his law degree from Suffolk Law School, where he graduated cum laude.

 Suzanne Bump is the 25th Auditor of the Commonwealth, one of six constitutional officers in Massachusetts.
 The Office of the State Auditor conducts financial, performance and technical assessments of programs, departments, agencies, authorities, contracts and vendors in the Commonwealth.
 Prior to her election in 2010, Auditor Bump led the state’s Executive Office of Labor and Workforce Development as the Secretary of Labor.
 She also represented the 5th Norfolk District in the House of Representatives for eight years.
 In addition to serving as chair of the Inspector General Council, Auditor Bump chairs the Municipal Finance Oversight Board and serves on the Boards of the Public Employee Retirement Administration Commission and the Massachusetts Teachers’ Retirement System.

-Christopher Walsh is the Director of the Special Investigations Unit (“SIU”) at Harvard Pilgrim Health Care.
-The SIU is responsible for detecting, investigating and preventing fraud, waste and abuse by providers and members against Harvard Pilgrim Health Care.
-Prior to becoming the Director of the SIU in 2012, Mr. Walsh was a prosecutor for over seventeen years in the Commonwealth of Massachusetts.
+Christopher Walsh is the Vice President of Privacy & Fraud Prevention and Recovery at Harvard Pilgrim Health Care (Harvard Pilgrim).
+Mr. Walsh is responsible for overseeing Harvard Pilgrim’s Privacy Program and the development, implementation and adherence to the organization’s policies and procedures covering privacy, access and patient health information in compliance with federal and state laws.
+He also leads Harvard Pilgrim’s efforts to detect, investigate and prevent fraud, waste and abuse by providers and members against Harvard Pilgrim.
+Prior to joining Harvard Pilgrim in 2012, Mr. Walsh was a prosecutor for over seventeen years in the Commonwealth of Massachusetts.
 In 2011, Attorney General Martha Coakley appointed Mr. Walsh to the position of Chief of the Criminal Bureau in the Massachusetts Attorney General’s Office.
 In that position, he oversaw a Bureau tasked with prosecuting major white collar felonies, enterprise and organized crimes, cybercrimes, insurance and unemployment fraud and environmental crimes.
 He had previously served four years as Chief of the Attorney General’s Medicaid Fraud Division, which is responsible for investigating and prosecuting fraud committed against MassHealth, the state’s Medicaid agency.

 George R. Ditomassi, Jr. is the former Chairman of Milton Bradley Co. and Chief Operating Officer of Hasbro Inc. Mr. Ditomassi held many positions during his 40-year career at Milton Bradley, beginning as a production trainee and receiving numerous promotions throughout his tenure at the company.
 From 1996 to 1997, Mr. Ditomassi also served as president of Milton Bradley, which had merged with Hasbro Inc. in 1984.
 Mr. Ditomassi earned his Bachelor’s degree from the University of Massachusetts at Amherst (“UMass Amherst”) and graduated from the Advanced Management Program at Harvard University in 1980.
 In 1996, he received an honorary doctorate from UMass Amherst.
 In 2003, Mr. Ditomassi was inducted into the Toy and Game Hall of Fame.
 He was a member of the Board of Directors of the Basketball Hall of Fame and is currently a member of the UMass Amherst Foundation Board.
 Mr. Ditomassi also serves on the UMass Amherst Isenberg School of Management Business Advisory Council.